-source= spath \$DW_JOB_ST Path within the DataWarp instance; source must start with the exact string \$DW_JOB_STRIPED, or \$DW_PERSISTENT_STRIPED_resname if staging out from a persistent instance. type= type Specifies the Specifies the type of entity for staging.
-Options are: directory source is a single directory to stage, including all files and sub- directories.
-All symlinks, other non-regular files, and hard linked files are ignored. file source is a single file to stage.
-If the specified file is a directory, other non-regular file, or has hard links, the stage out fails. list source is a file containing a list of files to stage (one file/destination pair per line); the destination parameter is not used.
+source=spath Path within the DataWarp instance; source must start with the exact string persistent instance.

+$\DW_JOB_STRIPED$ , or $\DW_PERSISTENT_STRIPED\resname$ if staging out from a type=type Specifies the type of entity for staging.
+Options are:

+directory source is a single directory to stage, including all files and subdirectories.
+All symlinks, other non-regular files, and hard linked files are ignored.

+file source is a single file to stage.
+If the specified file is a directory, other non-regular file, or has hard links, the stage out fails.

+list source is a file containing a list of files to stage (one file/destination pair per line); the destination parameter is not used.
 If a specified file is a directory, other non-regular file, or has hard links, the stage out fails.

 Additionally, the list file path must be accessible to the workload manager, wherever it runs.
 Valid locations are site dependent and certain workload manager configurations may be incompatible with the list parameter.

-The $\texttt{\#DW} \texttt{stage_out}$ command also accepts the following option:
+The #DW stage out command also accepts the following option:

+tolerate\errors=yes| no|nerror

-tolerate_errors=yes no nerror Determines behavior if stage out operations fail.
+Determines behavior if stage out operations fail.
 By default, stage out errors are not tolerated, causing the job to fail.
-Valid values for tolerate_errors are: yes Allow the job to continue although there are stage out failures.
-In this case, the job fails if the default maximum number of failures allowed (set by the administrator) is reached. no Stage out errors are not tolerated; the job fails (default). nerror Number of errors to tolerate (implicitly sets tolerate_errors=yes). • If nerror=0, tolerate all stage out errors. • If nerror >0, tolerate a maximum of nerror stage out errors before the job fails.
+Valid values for tolerate\errors are: yes no nerror

+Allow the job to continue although there are stage out failures.
+In this case, the job fails if the default maximum number of failures allowed (set by the administrator) is reached.

+Stage out errors are not tolerated; the job fails (default).

+Number of errors to tolerate (implicitly sets tolerate\errors=yes).

+- If nerror=0, tolerate all stage out errors. - If nerror>0, tolerate a maximum of nerror stage out errors before the job fails.

-Note that an application can detect a stage out failure using one of the libdatawarp query stage functions.
+Note that an application can detect a stage in failure using one of the following libdatawarp functions: